spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202108.0/checkout-feature-integration.md

 {% info_block warningBox "Verification" %}

-Ensure that in the database, the configured data has been added to the `spy_glossary` table.
+Ensure that, in the database, the configured data has been added to the `spy_glossary` table.

 {% endinfo_block %}